fmashwama/fmashwama.github.io/posts/2020-05-13-zarsovereigndebt.md

 ![zar5yspreads](/assets/ZAR_5Y_spreads_CDS_vWebsite.jpg){:class="img-responsive"}

 Replicating [Du & Schreger (2016)](https://onlinelibrary.wiley.com/doi/abs/10.1111/jofi.12389) I isolate the market implied outright default risk on ZAR 5Y zero coupon government bonds -- the "(1) local currency default risk" -- assuming risk neutrality.
 To do this we swap the US yield curve into ZAR using fixed-for-fixed cross currency swaps and then subtract that riskless benchmark from the actual ZAR yield curve.
 Taking the nominal ZAR - USD spread and subtracting (1) gives the implied forward premium or "(2) currency risk".
-The credit default swap yield series is in red.
+The credit default swap spread series is in red.

 The picture shows South Africa pays an anomalously low local currency spread.
 It's quite a remarkable picture to be honest.
 It suggests a near zero market implied outright default risk on ZAR denominated South African sovereign debt.
 That's a bit difficult to square with the CDS spread in the same picture.